 Woodson is the oldest child in our HOLD the Children Home and several others there look up to him.
 He sets a good example and helps take good care of the younger children there.
 While good at lending a hand in the home, Woodson is very grateful that he is not responsible for providing for himself or any of the other younger children.
 In Haiti, many boys his age fend for themselves on the streets and are sometimes responsible for younger siblings.
 It is not uncommon for children to carry large 5 gallon buckets for miles, to get water for themselves.
 Here at the HOLD Home Woodson does no

 Coran Bennett is new to Jamaican Christian School for the Deaf.
 Prior to beginning school at JCSD, Coran has not been in a formal education environment.
 He is a very playful and helpful child and gets along very well with the other students.
 Coran likes to play all sports and is very competitive.
 He always wants to win, no matter the sport or opposition.
 We are very happy that Coran is able to attend school.
+Thank you for caring and for sponsoring Coran.

 The Jamaican Christian School for the Deaf is Rhayanna first experience in a formal school environment.
 JCSD reaches out to children with many different physical disabilities not just hearing deficiencies.
 Rhayanna is a slow learner and easily distracted.
 She seems to learn more from her peers than in classroom.
 She likes to imitate the actions of other kids.
 Often JCSD is the first time many of the students have attended school.

 Sharia is a very hard worker but she not a self starter.
 She does not have a lot of confidence in her own abilities.
 Her strongest subject is Language Arts and her weakest subject is Resource and Technology.
 Sharia is liked by the other students.
 The Jamaican Christian School for the Deaf provides an opportunity for children to move beyond their disability.
+Thank you for suporting Sharia and the other JCSD students through the HOLD sponsorship program.

 Kimberly has been attending JCSD for a couple of years.
 She has not able to keep up with other students and needs to be motivated to do her school work.
 Kimberly is liked by her fellow students.
 She just has trouble keeping up with the other children.
 She is absent from school frequently.
+HOLD the Children sponsors give children like Kimberly with a chance to become productive citizens in the Jamaican society.
+Thank you for supporting needy children.

 Zachee is privileged to be a young boy living in Haiti getting an education.
 Many boys his age are no longer in school, but are out working and trying to feed themselves.
 Some his age have even been sold to wealthy families as neglected servants.
 Here at the HOLD Home Zachee is learning responsibilities and also continuing his education where he learns reading, writing, and many other subjects.
 Here he is in a safe place where he can play and have the freedom to be a kid, as opposed to worrying about where his next meal will come from.